 - Chat and classic Hangouts settings have been simplified in the Admin console.

 - Chat now supports messaging external users.

-Organizations using the "Classic Hangouts only" or "Chat and classic Hangouts" setting will be migrated to "Chat Preferred" by default, but administrators will be able to opt-out of this migration.
+Organizations using the "Chat and classic Hangouts" service setting will be migrated to "Chat Preferred" by default, but administrators will be able to opt-out of this migration.
 Organizations using the “Chat only” setting won't be impacted.

 Phase 5: Mandatory upgrade: March-May 2022

 All remaining classic Hangouts customers will be migrated to "Chat Preferred," and we'll fully replace classic Hangouts with Chat.
 An announcement will be sent to affected customers ahead of the migration.
 You can learn more about the upgrade in our blog post.